cdalitz/moonboot/README.md

 moonboot
 ========

-This is an R package for m-out-of-n bootstrap that priovides functions for
+This is an R package for m-out-of-n bootstrap that provides functions for

 - computation of confidence intervals
 - estimation of the scaling factor tau